From homotopy links to stratified homotopy theories: Incompatible criteria for model structures over

-Let us first deduce the Corollary from the proposition. \begin{proof} Assume that the transported model structure on $\Top_P$ exists.
+Let us first deduce the corollary from the proposition. \begin{proof} Assume that the transported model structure on $\Top_P$ exists.
 Then $\RealP{-}\dashv \Sing_P$ is a Quillen adjunction and so the functor $\RealP{-}$ must preserve cofibrations, which implies that the model structure satisfies \eqref{Item:Mono_Are_Cof_Appendix}.
 Furthermore, $\Sing_P$ preserves stratified homotopy equivalences, so the model structure must satisfy \eqref{Item:Strat_HE_WE_Appendix}.
 Finally, if $f\colon X\to Y$ is a weak-equivalence, then, by definition, $\Sing_P(f)$ must be a weak-equivalence in $\sS_P$.
 By \cref{Cor:Diagram_Preserve_WE}, this implies that $f$ induces weak-equivalences $\Hol_{\I}(\Sing_P(X))\to\Hol_{\I}(\Sing_P(Y))$ for all regular flags $\I$.
 By \cref{Rem:Comparing_Holink_Intro}, this implies that $f$ induces weak-equivalences $\HolIP(X)\to\HolIP(Y)$ for all regular flags $\I$.
 In particular, the model category must also satisfy \eqref{Item:WE_Induce_WE_Appendix}.
 But then, it satisfies simultaneously \eqref{Item:Mono_Are_Cof_Appendix}, \eqref{Item:Strat_HE_WE_Appendix} and \eqref{Item:WE_Induce_WE_Appendix}, which is a contradiction. \end{proof}

-Proposition \ref{prop:Nonexistence_Appendix} also has implications for other model structures. \begin{remark} Consider Haine's model stucture on the category of stratified simplicial sets, $\sS_P^{\text{Joyal-Kan}}$ \cite{haine2018homotopy}, and assume it can be transported along the adjonction $(\RealP{-},\Sing_P)$ to a model structure on $\Top_P$.
-Then, this hypothetical model structure would satisfy \eqref{Item:Mono_Are_Cof_Appendix}, since the cofibrations in $\sS_P^{\text{Joyal-Kan}}$ are the monomorphisms.
+\cref{prop:Nonexistence_Appendix} also has implications for other model structures. \begin{remark} Consider Haine's model stucture on the category of stratified simplicial sets, $\sS_P^{\text{Joyal-Kan}}$ \cite{haine2018homotopy}.
+It can not be transported along the adjunction $(\RealP{-},\Sing_P)$ to a model structure on $\Top_P$.
+Indeed, supposing this is possible, this hypothetical model structure would satisfy \eqref{Item:Mono_Are_Cof_Appendix}, since the cofibrations in $\sS_P^{\text{Joyal-Kan}}$ are the monomorphisms.
 Furthermore, it would satisfy \eqref{Item:Strat_HE_WE_Appendix}, since $\Sing_P$ preserves stratified homotopy equivalences, and those are weak-equivalences in $\sS_P^{\text{Joyal-Kan}}$.
-But then, it can not satisfy \eqref{Item:WE_Induce_WE_Appendix}.
-This implies that in such a model structure - if it exists - the classical homotopy links are not an invariant of the stratified homotopy type.
+But then, it can not satisfy \eqref{Item:WE_Induce_WE_Appendix}, by \cref{prop:Nonexistence_Appendix}.
+This implies that if such a model structure existed, the classical homotopy links would not be invariants of the stratified homotopy type.